-Note that we can accommodate a maximum of 12 clients, but on occasion up to half of these spaces are already reserved for predetermined group clients.
+Note that we can accommodate between 8 and 16 clients, but on occasion, some of these spaces are already reserved for predetermined group clients.
 Therefore, it’s best to put your name down as soon as possible if you are interested in the workshop.

 MATERIALS: All paper materials will be provided on the first day of the workshop.
 Downloadable pdf versions will be available about 3 weeks before the workshop begins.
 Whilst we do not require the clients to “study” these documents, we do ask that clients take a moment to peruse the first day practical materials.
 All safety gear (including lab coats) is provided at the workshop.

 ACCOMMODATIONS: Here are some accommodation options that are basically on campus.
 Costs involved would vary (I think the most budget option would be the Vancouver Youth Hostel which is about a 15 minute bus ride away).
 The closest would be those of Gage through UBC conferences.
 The others (except for point grey house) are all a relatively short walk away.

 UBC accomodations (on campus)